tiny-pilot/ustreamer-debian/DEBIAN-PKG.md

   - Build the Debian package in CI

     - Use Docker's `--platform` parameter to target both AMD64 and ARMv7 architectures
-    - Save the package file as an CI artifact which we can later manually attach to as GitHub release asset
+    - Save the package file as an CI artifact which we can later manually attach as a GitHub release asset
+      - This will only happen for a single release until we consolidate `ansible-role-ustreamer` with the TinyPilot repo, in milestone 2

   - Use `debhelper` to automatically build the uStreamer binary via its `Makefile`, similar to the [(official?)
 Debian package](https://salsa.debian.org/reedy/ustreamer/-/tree/master/)
   - Always build uStreamer using the `WITH_JANUS` make flag